 The U.S. Centers for Disease Control and Prevention (CDC) estimates that most people will experience at least one diagnostic error in their lifetime and one in 20 patients will experience such an error every year.
-Based on their data, 56 percent of diagnostic errors occur in outpatient settings, 28 percent in inpatient settings, and 16 percent in emergency departments.
+Based on their United States data, 56 percent of diagnostic errors occur in outpatient settings, 28 percent in inpatient settings, and 16 percent in emergency rooms.

 Dangers of Diagnostic Errors